drachenwald/dun-in-mara/events/2027/strawberry-raid-vi/index.md

 ### Arts & Sciences Classes

 Sign up for teaching classes will open closer to the event.

 <!-- A list of classes and their descriptions can be found [here](classes/).
 Teacher sign up has now closed.

 Online A&S class sign-ups have now closed.
-We will have paper sign-up sheets at registration for anyone who still wants to sign-up to attend A&S classes.   -->
+We will have paper sign-up sheets at registration for anyone who still wants to sign-up to attend A&S classes.-->

 <!-- ### Laurel Prize Display
 A space is prepared by Laurels for anyone to set out their A&S work (finished or in-progress or both) accompanied by any research or information they may wish to share.
 Everyone, including Laurels, is then welcome to geek out with them about it.